 - Department: Government

-Dr. Michelle Hale Williams, chair of the government department and professor of political science, teaches and does research on world elections, political parties, European politics, democracy and democratization, radicalism and extremism in politics, race and ethnicity, immigration and multicultural societies, international relations, and social science research methods.
+Dr. Michelle Hale Williams, professor of political science and interim provost, teaches and does research on world elections, political parties, European politics, democracy and democratization, radicalism and extremism in politics, race and ethnicity, immigration and multicultural societies, international relations, and social science research methods.

 Williams credits an undergraduate study abroad experience in Vienna, Austria, with providing the spark that turned her focus toward geopolitical fault lines in Europe.
 During this time abroad, she witnessed the emergence of small political parties – environmental Greens and the Freedom Party – taking center stage in Austria’s national elections in 1991, as well as in other countries in Europe.
 This experience provided the framework for her continued research on far-right parties, European politics, and nationalism and ethnic politics.

 In her book, “The Multicultural Dilemma: Migration, Ethnic Politics, and State Intermediation,” Williams and other experts explore the contemporary challenge of government in multicultural societies, and examine how ethnic difference could be better understood and mediated by modern nation states.
 She also wrote, “The Impact of Radical Right-wing Parties in West European Democracies,” a book that assesses the influence far-right parties have in setting the tone of political debates, shaping the political party system and structuring government policy.